mauriziospaccialbelli/Make_XZ/README.md

 The Make XZ can have different configurations thanks to the different modules and the native support for the double X carriage.

-For example: Up to 7 colors with one X carriage.
-Up to 6 colors to divide for two x carriages.
-Double X carriage independent or in copy.
-Use filaments with different diameters during printing.

->The Make XZ is in full development, we want to test the multi-material as soon as possible.
+>The Make XZ is in full development, we want to test the multi-material.

-We are developing documentation, installation manual and files for calibration... all will be shared as soon as possible.
+We are developing documentation, installation manual and files for calibration.

 Can Replicate all its components excluding only: bolts, nuts, screws, electronics, bearings and aluminum profiles (Laser cutting is not required).